-Because these anatomical measurements were conducted in the course of larger study aimed at identifying neurosensory precept, we were able to make several clinical observations, which will be explored in greater detail in future, manuscripts.
-For example, women with lager ratio (relatively greater surface area in the anterior component) tended to report higher degree of urinary symptoms (urgency and dysuria) among women with vestibulodynia.
-We speculate that in part, this may reflect a referral pattern from the underlying muscle.
-Alternatively if the underlying mechanism of pain was in fact mucosal in origin given the close proximity of the urinary meatus (and shared embryologic origin) it will be reasonable to expect “urinary related symptoms” which may be exacerbated in the context of daily toileting and grooming.
-Regardless, this raises interesting questions with respect to the underlying mechanism in number of elusive urogenital pain disorders – with high comorbidity- such as vestibulodynia and interstitial cystitis in women.
+Because these anatomical measurements were conducted in the course of a larger study aimed at identifying neurosensory precept, we were able to make several clinical observations, which will be explored in greater detail in future manuscripts.
+For example, women with larger ratios (relatively greater surface area in the anterior component) tended to report a higher degree of co-morbid urinary symptoms (urgency and dysuria) among women with vestibulodynia.
+We speculate that this may, in part, reflect a referral pattern from the underlying muscle.
+Alternatively, if the underlying mechanism of pain was in fact mucosal in origin and given the close proximity of the urinary meatus (and shared embryologic origin) it will be reasonable to expect “urinary-related symptoms” which may be exacerbated in the context of daily toileting and grooming.
+Regardless, this raises interesting questions with respect to the underlying mechanism and contribution of anatomical factors in the presenting symptoms in a number of elusive urogenital pain disorders – with high comorbidity- such as vestibulodynia and interstitial cystitis in women.

-We believe that our methodology and conceptualization of anatomy can provide additional data pointwomen with urogenital symptoms.
-Armed with normative data of the vestibule’s surface area one can potentially put in context patients symptomatology.
-Further more, this conceptualization allows objective assessment of the therapeutic intervention such a physical therapy objectively tracktherapeutic response using dynamic measures (among other variables) of the vestibule.
-Alternatively, static measures of the vestibule and its respective change with intervention can serve as a simple bed tool to capture treatment response.
+We believe that our methodology and conceptualization of anatomy can provide additional data points in research and clinical care of women with urogenital symptoms.
+Armed with normative data of the vestibule’s surface area one can potentially put in context a patient’s symptomatology.
+Further more, this conceptualization allows for objective assessment of therapeutic interventions such as physical therapy by means of objectively tracking therapeutic response using a bed side assessment methodology and noting changes in dynamic measures (among other variables) of the vestibule.
+Alternatively, static measures of the vestibule and its respective changes with intervention can serve as a simple bed tool to capture treatment responses.
+Discussion of the sensory precept of the vestibule using this methodology will be explored in future manuscripts.

-In the era of individualized medicine we are in diar need of foundation level knowledge understand the interplay between various domain that may be operative genesis of pain and reported symptoms in urogenital.
-In this manuscript we discussed our finings with respect to anatomical factors that may affect disease manifestation while providing normative data on vestibular surface area.
-Clearly, this works needs to be replicated and expanded upon
+In the era of individualized medicine we are in dire need of foundation level knowledge in order to understand the interplay between various domains that may be operative in the genesis of pain and reported symptoms in the urogenital region such a morphology.
+In this manuscript we discussed our finings with respect to some anatomical factors that may affect disease manifestation and symptoms reported while providing normative data on the vestibular surface area.
+This work needs to be replicated and expanded upon by other colleagues if we hope to be able to shift the state of science and clinical care of these patients from that of ‘regional’ to one of mechanism-based conceptualization.